Pinder27/mateConnect/README.md

  3. Deployment - AWS Amplify

 ### How to Run Locally
-1. Clone the repo install dependencies
+1. Clone the repo and install dependencies
 2. add .env file
 3. add these 5 variables -
    1. DATABASE_URL  (add your postgress url)